schappim/mBot-Gitbook/section-5-chapter-29-stopping-at-the-end-of-the-line-with-the-proximity-sensor.md

 ---

 In the previous chapter we programmed the mBot to follow a line.
-We noticed how it gets confused when it reaches the end of the line, though.
+We noticed, though, that it gets confused when it reaches the end of the line.
 There, through erratic movements and difference in traction between the two wheels it might even turn around and start following the line back to the beginning.
 In case we do want it to get back, we can understand that this is not an optimal solution.

 ### Stopping at the end of the line